Depression And Pregnancy: Perinatal Depression Signs And Treatment

 Takeaway

 Changes in hormone levels, lifestyle, and financial instability that can occur during pregnancy and early parenthood are common causes of perinatal depression and anxiety.
 Taking steps to exercise regularly, eat a healthy diet, get enough rest, socialize, and accept support can lessen the risk.
 Prenatal and postpartum depression are common and can affect anyone of any gender or sexual orientation.
+Understand the signs of depression so that you can seek professional support if necessary.
 Psychotherapy, medication, or a combination are often effective treatments.
 If you’re looking for guidance, consider contacting a therapist for further support.

 Depression is treatable, and you're not alone